 “It’s not about you; it’s about the people you are there to serve,” she said.
 “If you have the opportunity to lead, you have to constantly remind yourself about the greater good.”

 It’s really hard, she said, and it’s really important to do.
-And to keep it from making you numb or debilitating you, practice self-care, ground yourself and “you have to laugh.”
+And to keep it from making you numb or debilitating you, practice self-care.
+When working at the White House, she went to the gym every morning.
+It’s important to have an an outlet for the stress you absorb all day, she said.
+Ground yourself, and “you have to laugh.”

 Keys to leading, she said, are to listen, be open and transparent, and absorb the pain.